cfonseka/conference-notes/cshl_sys_immunol_2023_session_1_notes.md

   - R tool for this: ArchR
 - Other approach is to aggregate to pseudobulk to get ATAC-like profiles

-Proposal: map DNA-kmers from peaks and cells into same latent space
+Proposal: map DNA-kmers (8-mers + reverse complements) from peaks and cells into same latent space
 - Captures TF motif in sequence information, claim that it reduces batch
 - In latent space, push kmers from sequence under peaks towards cells in which that sequence was open (i.e., had peak)
 - Show data resolving batch effects and recapitulating hematopoesis